miklevin/MikeLev.in/index.md

 ![Mike Levin Github Trails](/assets/images/mike-levin-github-trails.png)

-I'm the cheeriest chattiest cheesiest channellers of the subconscious you'll meet today, I also code NeoVim like Neo using Vim.
-I'm often likened to Keanu, get a lot of Gilfoyle, jibes that I'm Jeb.
-I thank you for the comparison, but 2 of these are just actors.
-I am the real deal.
-Shout out to Jeb!
+I'm at least the 2nd most cheesy, chatty channeller of the subconscious you'll meet today, likened to Keanu characters, get that I'm Gilfoyle and jibed that I'm Jeb.
+I code in NeoVim like I'm outside the simulation, and I'm here to help you improve your life through journaling.

-If you follow my Pied Piper routine, you'll be using NeoVim too, maybe within 25 minutes by drinking my magic [DrinkMe](/drinkme) potion.
-I'm a good pied piper aligned with the Free and Open Source movement.
-My heroes are Linux, Guido and RMS, great and powerful wizards of the highest order.
-Ken and Dennis too.
-And Fernando Corbato, let's not forget him.
-But I get ahead of myself.
+Follow me like the Pied Piper to the promised land of Free and Open Source, and you'll soon be using your Kung Fu to chop the YAML.
+If this all sounds like nonsense geek-speak to you and you're actually still here, then you're in the right place.

-How can I help you right here, right now?
-Well, I can get you journaling.
-I can get you journaling in a way that will last you the rest of the life with the same text-file you start editing today.
-There's a chance it will reverberate through the ranks of your descendants 1000 years from now, such is the scope of my SciFi vision with project [YAMLChop](https://github.com/miklevin/yamlchop).
+Magic is real and powerful wizards abound.
+I am not one of them, but I love using their magical implements.
+My favorites are Linus, Guido, RMS, Ken and Dennis.
+Oh, and the 2 Great Fernandos: Corbato and Pérez.
+I have many stories to tell you.
+Sports and music have nothing on tech.

 ### Getting Into The AI Zone